SpringBoard: Home Screen App Icon Layout

-Multitask View
+Multitasking View

 In 2010, multitasking was introduced with iOS 4.
-By double-clicking the home button, the screen will lift up to free up the space for a multitask drawer.
-In this drawer, all the running apps, excluding the app currently running, will show up as an icon.
-Long pressing anyone can trigger the "wiggle mode" with a little "-" button on the top-right corner of every icon.
-Tapping the "-" button will close the app.
+By double-clicking the home button, the screen would lift up to free up the space for a multitasking drawer.
+In this drawer, all the running apps, excluding the app currently running, would show up as an icon.
+Long pressing one could trigger the "wiggle mode" with a little "-" button on the top-left corner of every icon.
+Tapping the "-" button would close the app.

 In June 2013 with iOS 7, the multitasking view was redesigned.
-By double-clicking the home button, the multitasking view appears as cards.
-Each card listing from left to right, under which lies the icon with its app name, is a screenshot of the corresponding app.
-Besides, on the most left place, there is a screenshot of the home screen as well.
-Swipe the corresponding card up can close an app.
+By double-clicking the home button, the multitasking view appeared as cards.
+Each card was a screenshot of the corresponding app.
+They were listed from left to right, and under them was the icon with its app name.
+On the leftmost place, there was a screenshot of the home screen as well.
+Swiping a corresponding card up would close an app.

 In June 2014 with iOS 8, quick actions to contacts were added to the multitasking view.
-When entering multitasking, contact avatars appear at the very top of the list of cards.
-By clicking them you can get to further actions, like FaceTime, Messages, and Phone Call.
+When entering multitasking, contact avatars appeared at the very top of the list of cards.
+By clicking them, one could get to further actions, such as FaceTime, Messages, and Phone Call.

-In June 2015 with iOS 9, the multitasking view was redesigned and the quick action to contacts has been removed.
-Now, the cards lift on top of each other from left to right with the icon and app name on top of it.
-In the very right position of the list is the screenshot of the home screen.
+In June 2015 with iOS 9, the multitasking view was redesigned and the quick action to contacts was removed.
+The cards were lifted on top of each other from left to right with the icon and app name on top of it.
+In the rightmost position of the list is the view of the home screen.

-In June 2017 with iOS11, the home screen screenshot no longer appears in the multitasking view.
-After iOS 11 Developer Beta 3, if all apps are closed, SpringBoard will directly display the home screen.
-In previous versions of iOS 11 Developer Beta, there will be a Gaussian Blur effect over the home screen, where clicking the home button is required in order to return to the home screen.
-Before iOS 11 (and after iOS7), the screenshot of the home screen will stay and, in the same way, clicking the home button can return home as well.
+In June 2017 with iOS 11, the home screen view no longer appeared in the multitasking view.
+After iOS 11 Developer Beta 3, if all apps were closed, SpringBoard would directly display the home screen.
+In previous versions of iOS 11 Developer Beta, a Gaussian blur effect would occur over the home screen, and clicking the home button would return to the home screen.
+Before iOS 11 (and after iOS 7), the screenshot of the home screen would stay and, in the same way, clicking the home button could return home as well.